LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Introduction

 We conduct extensive experiments across 11 frontier models, spanning the most capable closed-source systems (\emph{e.g.}, Gemini 2.5 Pro, Claude Sonnet-4) and leading open-source releases (\emph{e.g.}, Deepseek V3.1, Qwen 3, gpt-oss-120b).
 Each long-horizon interaction trajectory is evaluated by an independent {deception auditor}, which reviews the full history and produces structured annotations of deception occurrence, severity, and supporting evidence.
 This enables us to move beyond anecdotal failures and quantify deceptive behavior systematically.
-Our evaluation combines quantitative analysis—comparing deception rates, average severity, and correlations with supervisor trust—with qualitative case studies that illustrate how deceptive strategies manifest in context.
-The results reveal several key insights, including but not limited to (i) deception varies greatly across models, with some models exhibiting negligible levels and others displaying frequent and severe falsification; (ii) deception rates rise with higher-pressure events, indicating that stress amplifies misrepresentation; and (iii) supervisor trust and satisfaction are strongly anti-correlated with deception rate, highlighting the long-term cost of short-term strategic misrepresentation.
+Our evaluation combines quantitative analysis---comparing deception rates, average severity, and correlations with supervisor trust---with qualitative case studies that illustrate how deceptive strategies manifest in context.
+The results reveal several key insights: (1) Deception erodes relational trust, with sustained misrepresentation leading to declines in supervisor trust and comfort even when task performance remains superficially strong.
+(2) Models that appear non-deceptive on short-horizon benchmarks can exhibit substantial deception in our long-horizon setting, showing that short-form evaluations miss failures that emerge under sustained, interdependent tasks.
+(3) Deception evolves over time, often appearing not as an isolated lie but as a sequence of escalating actions (\emph{i.e.}, a ``chain of deception'') that only becomes detectable when considering long-horizon context.
 We summarize our key \textbf{contributions} below:

-\begin{enumerate} \item We introduce the first framework for simulating and evaluating deception in long-horizon interactions, instantiated as a controlled and realistic multi-agent system.
+\begin{enumerate} \item We introduce \FrameworkName for the systematic, empirical quantification of deception in long-horizon interactions, instantiated as a controlled and realistic multi-agent system.

 \item We conduct extensive experiments across 11 frontier models, spanning both closed- and open-source systems, and provide a detailed quantitative and qualitative analysis of deception behavior and its impact on the supervisor agent's trust.